| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 smallest value will be replaced by the

-so that it is in descending order (so that the k
+so that it is in descending order (so that the kth smallest

 Finally the transformed values will be replaced into the original positions in the vector, matrix, array, or pixel image.